- What does Springboard do?

 Springboard’s Career Tracks are similar to bootcamps and graduate school programs.
 Therefore, their target audience is students looking to learn advanced skills and take their career to the next level.
 Springboard helps students gain the knowledge and experience needed to land a new role.
 They also provide students with support, networking, and collaboration opportunities.
 Springboard can be a good option for those interested in working with others while learning online.

 What does Springboard cost?
 How much work is involved?

-From a review, the application seems to be fairly straightforward for the data science intermediate skills track.
-It starts with short answer questions, mainly behavioral, and then leads into an online technical assignment with questions on coding and statistics.
-The statistics portion consisted of multiple-choice questions that are similar to what you might have seen in an AP-level class.
+The application process is straightforward.
+A recent review for the Data Science Career Track detailed a process involving a series of short-answer questions, mainly behavioral, followed by an online technical assignment with questions on coding and statistics.
+The statistics portion consisted of multiple-choice questions similar to what you might see in an AP-level class.
 The coding questions required some background in programming.
-It seems fair to say that the other tracks follow similar application processes.
+Springboard’s other Career Tracks follow a similar application process.

 Ratings and reviews

 Reviews of Springboard found online are generally positive.
 Most students found their weekly 1-on-1 calls with their mentors to be the most beneficial, where they get help on their individual Capstone projects, in addition to accountability and insights into working in the relevant industry.
 The message board was also a helpful place for students to get feedback and interact with their peers.

 The main complaint issued by students refers to the fact that most of the content in the program’s curriculum can be found online already.
 But, Springboard does a good job of sorting and organizing the information into lessons.
 In addition, some students felt like the course timelines are too conservative.
 Many felt like they needed extra time to finish projects.

 As an educational program, there are a fair number of alternatives to Springboard.

 - Students can check out Udacity, which is a similar online learning platform that hosts thousands of courses on a variety of subjects.
 Learn more about Udacity in our review.